 By the 1920s cars clogged the roads, while horses were becoming a rare site on them.
 Gradually, businesses in Abbotsford catering to horses, like the livery stables we noticed a couple stops ago, were replaced by car dealerships and gas stations.
 It wasn't until after World War II that cars would completely eclipse horses and passenger trains in everyday use in Abbotsford, but it's a dominant position they've retained ever since.

 A view of Essendene Avenue in the 1940s.
 The street we know today has taken shape, with a number of historic buildings that survive to the present.
-Most prominent is the two-storey building at the centre right, the Copping Block, a protected heritage building known today as the Essendene Mall.
+Most prominent is the two-storey building at the centre right, the Copping Block, a historically significant building known today as the Essendene Mall.
 The Copping Block was completed in 1909 and housed a variety of businesses as well as hall upstairs for gatherings.
 In 1919 for the Great War Veterans Association (which we today know as the Legion).